 Graduate Assistantships are available for master’s or doctoral degree seeking students who may be placed in academic programs, administrative offices, external works sites, or other sites approved by the Graduate Dean or Associate Graduate Dean.
 Benefits for graduate, teaching and research assistants include a stipend and tuition waiver that vary according to the length of employment (months) and the number of hours worked per week (10 or 20).
 Learn more about graduate assistantships.
 A Handshake employer account can help you advertise your Graduate Assistantship to students.
 Contact the Career Center at 410-704-2233 to open an account today.

 Internships provide students with short-term professional experiences related to their major or career goals.
 The work is performed in a professional environment under the guidance and supervision of a staff member with expertise in the student’s field of interest.
 Both paid and unpaid internships are available at on- and off-campus sites.
-Learn more about posting internships.
+Learn more about posting jobs and internships.

 Both undergraduate and graduate students must be registered for at least six credits and be in good academic standing as defined by the current TU Undergraduate and Graduate Catalogs.